-Warships gather over Islay war dead site
+Ceremonies remember Islay war dead

-Warships pay respect over Islay war dead site
+Commemorations have taken place to remember the 700 men who died in two World War One disasters off Islay.

-Warships from Britain, America, France and Germany have gathered over the wreck of a World War One troopship to pay respect to the 700 men who died in two disasters off Islay.
+Princess Anne laid a wreath at a service to mark 100 years since the tragedies, while warships from Britain, America, France and Germany gathered over the wreck of a ship.

 More than 200 US soldiers died when the Tuscania was torpedoed by a German U-boat off Islay in February in 1918.

-Eight months later, the Otranto went down after a collision in a terrible storm, with about 500 lives lost.
+Eight months later, the Otranto went down after a collision in a storm.

-A ceremony was conducted on-board Royal Navy patrol boat HMS Raider.
+A ceremony took place on board Royal Navy patrol boat HMS Raider over the wreck of SS Tuscania.

-A wreath was laid by Lord George Robertson of Port Ellen - whose grandfather was the police sergeant on the island when both ships sank.
+HMS Raider was joined by warships HMS Montrose, America ship USS Ross, the French FS Andromede and the German FGS Lubeck for the service.

-HMS Raider was joined by warships HMS Montrose, America ship USS Ross, the French FS Andromede and the German FGS Lubeck for the service over the wreck of SS Tuscania.
+The ships were the backdrop to WW100 Scotland National Day of Remembrance commemorative services being held on the island.

-The ships will provide the backdrop to WW100 Scotland National Day of Remembrance commemorative services being held on the island later.
+These were attended by Princess Anne, Scottish and UK government ministers, the US and German Ambassadors and American descendents of those who survived these twin tragedies.

-Princess Anne will lead events to mark the centenary of the SS Tuscania and HMS Otranto being sunk.
+Culture Secretary Fiona Hyslop said: "We all reflect on the tremendous resilience shown by the people of Islay and Jura, particularly the compassion they showed to the American troops and British crewmen caught up in the sinkings of the Tuscania and Otranto.

 In the final year of WW1 the tiny island had already lost 150 of its 6,000 population during the conflict on the Western Front.